Just-Some-Bots/MusicBot/_docs/using/commands.md

     Display the current value of the option.

 config save <SECTION> <OPTION>
-    Saves the current current value to the options file.
+    Saves the current value to the options file.

 config set <SECTION> <OPTION> <VALUE>
     Validates the option and sets the config for the session, but not to file.

 config reset <SECTION> <OPTION>
-    Reset the option to it's default value.
+    Reset the option to its default value.

 {% endhighlight %}
 <strong>Description:</strong><br>